-It has been a very exciting year for Athena Picture Agency and these are our very best published highlights for 2017
+An exciting year for Athena Picture Agency, our highlights for 2017

 There is a certain glory attached to being a press photographer and being allowed or even invited to important events is one.